spellsharp/The_Martian_Chronicles/README.md

 I learnt a lot while working on this project.
 Interacting with one of my friends was quite interesting as well.
 He told me he was implementing 'threading' and I got curious about it.
 So I naturally googled and got an idea of what it was.
 I recall threading was introduced in the ATBSWP book but its practical use was not really made clear.

 -----------------------------------------------
-Thank you for giving us this project and the oppurtunity to work on this.
+Thank you for giving us this project and the opportunity to work on it.